List of Go games: The Game of the Century

-The game of the century refers to a famous game of go between Honinbo Shusai (white) and Go Seigen (black) that was played to celebrate the 60th birthday of Honinbo Shusai.
+The "game of the century" was a game between Honinbo Shusai (white) and Go Seigen (black) that was played to celebrate Shusai's 60th birthday.
 The game began on October 16, 1933, and finished on January 29, 1934.
-Each player was given twenty-four hours of thinking time.
-Shusai was the doyen of the Go world, as he was the head of the famous Honinbo Go school, the most prestigious of the schools founded at the behest of Shōgun Tokugawa Ieyasu at the start of the 17th century.
+Each player was given 24 hours of thinking time.
+Shusai was the doyen of the Go world, as he was the head of the Honinbo Go school, the most prestigious of the schools founded at the behest of Shōgun Tokugawa Ieyasu at the start of the 17th century.
 Go Seigen was famed as a prodigy, first among a generation of young new brilliant players, and would go on to become one of the most celebrated players of the 20th century.
 This led newspapers to dub the match the game of the century.

-The tradition at the time dictated whoever played White had the right to adjourn the game at any time, and there was no sealing of moves.
+The tradition at the time dictated that whoever played White had the right to adjourn the game at any time, and there was no sealing of moves.
 This meant that Shusai, being the nominally stronger player and thus holding White, could adjourn the game whenever it was his turn to play and continue deliberating at his leisure during the adjournment.
 Shusai called adjournments some 13 times, all at the start of his turn to move, thus prolonging the match to a period of three months (16 October 1933 – 19 January 1934).
 For instance, on the eighth day of the match, Shusai played first and Go Seigen replied within two minutes.
 Shusai then thought for three and a half hours but only to adjourn the game.
 During these adjournments, Shusai would retreat home to study the game with his students.

 At the start of the game, Go Seigen played what at the time was considered a shocking series of moves at the three-three, star and center points.
 Such unusual and innovative moves were considered by Shusai's supporters to be an insult to the Honinbo.

-Shusai trailed throughout the game until, on the 13th day of the match, he made a brilliant move at W160, now celebrated, leading to his victory with a 2 point difference.
-It was rumored that it was not Shusai but one of his students, Maeda Nobuaki, who was the author of this ingenious move.
+Shusai trailed throughout the game until, on the 13th day of the match, he made an acclaimed move at W160, leading to his victory with a 2 point difference.
+It was rumored that it was not Shusai but one of his students, Maeda Nobuaki, who was the author of this move.
 Segoe Kensaku told a reporter this, in what he thought was an off-the-record interview.
-Maeda himself even hinted as much.
+Maeda himself also hinted as much.
 When presented with the opportunities to debunk these rumors, Maeda neither denied nor confirmed them.